 The Toolshed Exchange

-- Resilience: providing a bank of quickly deployable tools to meet unexpected needs
+- Resilience—bank of quickly deployable tools to meet unexpected needs

 Hudson As Muse

-Toolshed will co-present two artists through Basilica’s Hudson As Muse Artist in Residence Series, also supported by the nonprofit’s first NEA Art Works Visual Arts Grant.
+Toolshed have co-presented several artists through Basilica’s Hudson As Muse Artist in Residence Series, also supported by the nonprofit’s first NEA Art Works Visual Arts Grant.
 Mary Mattingly‘s residency (October 2020) focused on developing the Hudson-specific Ecotopian Library now on display at the Hudson Area Library.
-Kamau Patton (May 2021) will explore an iteration of his Tel project.
+Kamau Patton (May 2021) explored an iteration of his Tel project.
 Patton will continue his research on the poetics of landscape and engage directly with the Tool Shed Garden at Basilica.

 Net Zero Campus Project